petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

     * `nChannels` : number of channels
     * `sr` : sample rate
     * `nSamples` : number of samples
     * `leastSignificantBit` : range/precision in µV.
-Intan system: 0.195µV/bit
+[Intan system](http://intantech.com/): 0.195µV/bit
     * `equipment` : hardware used to acquire the data

 The `sessionName.session.mat` files should be stored in the basepath.

 ### Spikes
-A Matlab struct (spikes), stored in a .mat file: `sessionName.spikes.cellinfo.mat`.
+A Matlab struct `spikes`, stored in a .mat file: `sessionName.spikes.cellinfo.mat`.
 It can be generated with [loadSpikes.m](https://github.com/petersenpeter/Cell-Explorer/blob/master/calc_CellMetrics/loadSpikes.m).
-The Cell Inspector's pipeline `calc_CellMetrics.m` used the script `loadSpikes.m`, to automatically load spike-data from either Kilosort,Phy or Neurosuite and saves it to a spikes struct.
+The Cell Inspector's pipeline `calc_CellMetrics.m` used the script `loadSpikes.m`, to automatically load spike-data from either KiloSort,Phy or Neurosuite and saves it to a spikes struct.
 The struct has the following fields:
 * `ts`: a 1xN cell-struct for N units each containing a 1xM vector with M spike events in samples.
 * `times`: a 1xN cell-struct for N units each containing a 1xM vector with M spike events in seconds.
 * `cluID`: a 1xN vector with inherited IDs from the applied clustering algorithm.
 * `UID`: a 1xN vector with values 1:N.
-* `shankID`: a 1xN vector containing the corresponding shank/spikegroup each unit (1-indexed).
+* `shankID`: a 1xN vector containing the corresponding shank/electrode-group each unit (1-indexed).
 * `maxWaveformCh`: a 1xN vector with the channel for the maximum waveform for the units (0-indexed)
 * `maxWaveformCh1`: a 1xN vector with the channel for the maximum waveform for the units (1-indexed)
 * `total`: a 1xN vector with the total number of spikes for each unit.